 Our prostate cancer multidisciplinary care team consists of:

-Our prostate cancer multidisciplinary team of experts meets regularly to prospectively discuss prostate cancer cases and agree upon evidence-based Prostate Cancer Treatment Options for each patient.
+Our prostate cancer multidisciplinary team of experts meets weekly to prospectively discuss prostate cancer cases and agree upon evidence-based prostate cancer treatment options for each patient.
 This provides our medical specialists with a forum to discuss prostate cancer cases, national treatment guidelines, and each prostate cancer patient’s unique life circumstances.

 Northside Hospital Cancer Institute is committed to providing high quality prostate cancer treatment options and to making access to cancer care as convenient as possible.